hannesdelbeke/maya-plugin-template/README.md

 <sup>_1. if the target folder doesn't exist, this command creates a `Maya/plug-ins` folder in your documents , which requires admin access._</sup>
 <sup>_2.
 When a user has been renamed on Windows, `%username%` will return the current name.
 But the folder path will use the old name, resulting in this demo command failing._</sup>
 </details>
+Maya plugins don't support Python packages, they only support a single `.py` file.
+To include a package in your plugin, I recommend to use pip dependencies.

 ### menu entry
 - Create a menu when the plugin is enabled
 - Unload the menu on plugin unload

-PS: You can also use [unimenu](https://github.com/hannesdelbeke/unimenu) to add your tool to the Maya menu.
-Recommended for studio setups
+> PS: You can also use [unimenu](https://github.com/hannesdelbeke/unimenu) to add your tool to the Maya menu.
+Recommended for more advanced - and less modular - studio setups.

-### Instructions
+## Instructions
 - click 🟩`use this template` to create your GitHub repo, & clone it
 - change the data in the `pyproject.toml`
 - add dependencies to both `requirements.txt` and `pyproject.toml`